Or Application Form to be returned to Student Services

 For each unit studied, students will be assessed through written assignments given at relevant points throughout the course.
 This may include a course work element depending on the particular module being taught.
 Further information on meeting passing criteria can be found via Pearson's website.

 For timetabled sessions, students will be based at the College's Twelve Quays Campus.

 The College's term dates are available on its website.
 However, these may differ according to the programme's assessment calendar.
 Assessment calendars and timetables of study are typically available in respective course handbooks, accessible through the College Virtual Campus following enrolment.

-The estimated 'Total Qualification Time' to achieve a complete HNC is 1200 hours, this includes guided Learning; independent and unsupervised research/learning; unsupervised compilation of a portfolio of work experience; unsupervised e-learning; unsupervised e-assessment; unsupervised coursework; watching a pre-recorded podcast or webinar; unsupervised work-based learning.
+The estimated 'Total Qualification Time' to achieve a complete HNC is 1200 hours, this includes: guided learning, independent and unsupervised research/learning, unsupervised compilation of a portfolio of work experience, unsupervised e-learning, unsupervised e-assessment, unsupervised coursework, watching a pre-recorded podcast or webinar and unsupervised work-based learning.
 The ratio of which is at the discretion of your tutor and (if applicable) employer.

 Explore potential careers via Career Match — it provides current local data on wages and employment prospects.

 Starting 15th September 2021 - Ending - 23rd June 2023